 Affiliate Marketing Pros

 - Costs are minimal.
-Like what makes dropshipping worth it, affiliate marketing requires very little capital to start.
+If you're wondering, is dropshipping worth it, know that affiliate marketing requires very little capital to start.
 Since you never deal with products at all, the only costs you have are related to overhead expenses, your website, and the technology you use.
-Your only other cost is whatever you choose to invest in eCommerce marketing to help drive traffic to the products you're helping sell.
+Your only other cost is whatever you choose to invest in eCommerce marketing and dropshipping ads to help drive traffic to the best dropshipping products you're helping sell.

 - It's a great source of passive income.
 One of the biggest benefits of affiliate marketing is that you don't need to work constantly to make money.
 Once you create your content or advertising materials, you can put them up to sell online and sit back.
 They will continue to pull in traffic and send potential customers to the products you're marketing.
 The only effort you need to make is to check on the content and make some changes occasionally to help drive more conversions.
 This makes affiliate marketing a great option for a side business.